 We have an air purifier that works extremely well.
 When it detects an odor, it automatically ramps up its motor, and works hard to filter out the impurities to help with our family’s allergies and asthma.

-All of the information we are fed on a daily basis via the news, social media, and other outlets can be overwhelming, especially in these times of Covid-19.
+All of the information we are fed on a daily basis via the news, social media, and other outlets can be overwhelming.
 I know people who listen to or watch the news for hours.
 Just like the impurities our air purifier eliminates, we ourselves need to decrease the amount of toxicity we allow into our minds.
-We are going to get through this.
-We are.
-Yes, we’ll emerge different that we were before – in many positive ways and a perhaps few negative ways, but this “new normal” is not forever.
 We need to make a conscious effort to filter out the negative thoughts that crowd our minds, the anxiety that grips us, the fear that constantly bombards us, and the depression that threatens to take up permanent residence.

 The Lord is at work, even when we can’t see it.
 He knows the struggles we face, the adjustments we are having to make, and the fear that coincides with the unknown.
 Lean on Him.
 Trust in Him.
 Rely on Him.
 Set your mind on Him.
 While at times a difficult task, seek to fill your mind with gratitude and hope and spend daily time in His word – all remedies to fight despair and hopelessness.

 Keeping tabs on what is going on is fine, as long as we do not allow it to engulf us.
 Instead of allowing yourself to dwell on the incessant negativity, focus on the good that is coming from this.
 Families are growing closer.
 People are helping in whatever way they can.
 Communities are banding together.